amitprasad119/ScalaDoc/classes.md

 When we call a method or constructor, we can use parameter names as keywords to specify the parameters in an arbitrary order:

-This comes in doubly useful when used in combina􏰀on with default parameter values, defined like this:
+This comes in doubly useful when used in combintion with default parameter values, defined like this:
  `new Person(lastName = "Last", firstName = "First")`
  `// res: Person = Person(First,Last)`